StateSmith/StateSmith-examples/modding-logging/README.md

 Assumes that you have gone through basic StateSmith tutorials already.

 # User Custom Logging
+This is an advanced and powerful example.
+If you just want basic logging, see the other simple logging example.

 Open this directory with `vscode`.

 This example shows how to use a custom user script to modify the state machine before code generation runs to add custom logging.